seduerr91/seduerr91.github.io/pages/biz.md

 I can’t afford it;
 I need more information;
 I’d prefer talking to someone else.

-And there are three kinds of “Yes”:
+There are three kinds of “Yes”:

 Counterfeit: This is one where the other party plans on saying “No” but feels that a “Yes” is an easier escape route.
 Confirmation: This is a generally innocent, reflexive response to a black or white question.